ICanBoogie/Operation/README.md

 The `Location` header is used to ask the browser to load a different web page.
 This is often used to redirect the user when an operation has been performed e.g. creating/deleting a resource.
 The `location` property of the response is used to set that header.

+#### Response location and XHR

-This is not a desirable behavior for XHR because although we might want to redirect the user, we still need to get the result of our request first.
-That is why when the `location` property is set, and the request is an XHR, the location is set to the `redirect_to` field and the `location` property is set to `null` to disable browser redirection.
+Redirecting a XHR is not a desirable behavior because although we might want to redirect the user, we still need to get the result of our request first.
+In that case, the value of the `location` property is moved to the `redirect_to` field and the `location` property is set to `null`.
+Thus, the browser redirection is disabled, the response is returned and it's up to the developper to choose if he should honor the redirection or not.